cockroachdb/docs/v20.1/online-schema-changes.md

 1. A user initiates a schema change by executing [`ALTER TABLE`][alter-table], [`CREATE INDEX`][create-index], [`TRUNCATE`][truncate], etc.

 2. The schema change engine converts the original schema to the new schema in discrete steps while ensuring that the underlying table data is always in a consistent state.
-These changes are executed as a [background job][show-jobs].
+These changes are executed as a [background job][show-jobs], and can be [paused](pause-job.html), [resumed](resume-job.html), and [canceled](cancel-job.html).

 This approach allows the schema change engine to roll out a new schema while the previous version is still in use.
 It then backfills or deletes the underlying table data as needed in the background, while the cluster is still running and servicing reads and writes from your application.